openstack/api-sig/guidelines/http.rst

   accept missing resource fields as unchanged.
 This is valid under :rfc:`5789`, but makes it possible to lose updates when dealing with lists or sets.

+* GET method

+ * GET method should be used only for getting information of resources, and it should not change resources' state at all because :rfc:`7231` mentions **GET is the primary mechanism of information retrieval and the focus of almost all performance optimizations.**.

 Conveying error/fault information to the end user
 -------------------------------------------------